rgao77/tzs5dd_DS5111su24_lab_01/README.md

 - `raven_counts.sh`: Script to count the occurrences of the word 'raven' in different cases in "The Raven".
 - `total_lines.sh`: Script to count the total number of lines in all downloaded books.
 - `total_words.sh`: Script to count the total number of words in all downloaded books.
+- `text_processor.py`: Contains functions for cleaning, tokenizing, and counting words in text.
+- `tests/`: Directory containing tests for the text processing functions.

 ## Getting Started